What Is Tara Reid's Net Worth and Salary?

 Early Life

 Tara Donna Reid was born on November 8, 1975, in Wyckoff, New Jersey.
-Raised by two teachers alongside twin siblings Patrick and Colleen and brother Tom, Tara attended a Catholic elementary school before attending high school in New Jersey and Los Angeles.
-She eventually graduated from an alternative high school in New Jersey.
-During her childhood, Tara also spent time in Manhattan and attended the Professional Children's School with future actors like Christina Ricci, Jerry O'Connell, Sarah Michelle Gellar, and Macaulay Culkin.
+Raised by two teachers, she grew up alongside her twin siblings, Patrick and Colleen, and her brother, Tom.
+Tara attended a Catholic elementary school before splitting her high school years between New Jersey and Los Angeles, eventually graduating from an alternative high school back in New Jersey.
+She also spent considerable time in Manhattan, where she attended the Professional Children's School, a performing arts institution whose alumni include Christina Ricci, Jerry O'Connell, Sarah Michelle Gellar, and Macaulay Culkin.
+This early exposure to the arts, combined with time spent commuting into New York City for auditions and small roles, helped set the stage for a career in entertainment.

 (Photo by Michael Loccisano/Getty Images)